iahmedelbayaa/chat-API/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This README provides a starting point, and you may want to enhance it with more detailed information, usage examples, API documentation, and any other relevant details based on the complexity and features of your chat API.
+In this example, a placeholder image `./docs/erd.png` is used for the ERD.
+You should replace it with the actual path or URL to your ERD image.
+Additionally, you can provide more detailed explanations about the entities and relationships in your ERD if necessary.